-- Sites of Special Scientific Interest (SSSIs): these include much of Torridon and the Great Wilderness, and many smaller areas such as Inverasdale peatlands and Shieldaig woods. - Special Areas of Conservation (SACs): Fionn Loch, Loch Maree and its surroundings, and some SSSIs (a European designation). - National Scenic Area (NSA): the whole area except the flat moorland south from Port Henderson. - Wild Land Areas (WLA): (1) the Great Wilderness from Little Loch Broom to Loch Maree but excluding the peninsulas; (2) from Shieldaig-Loch Maree to Torridon. - Marine Protected Area (MPA): the sea from Rubha Reidh northwards. - UNESCO Biosphere: the whole of Wester Ross (international recognition).
+- Sites of Special Scientific Interest (SSSIs): these include much of Torridon and the Great Wilderness, and many smaller areas such as Inverasdale15 peatlands and Shieldaig23 woods. - Special Areas of Conservation (SACs): Fionn Loch, Loch Maree and its surroundings, and some SSSIs (a European designation). - National Scenic Area (NSA): the whole area except the flat moorland south from Port Henderson28. - Wild Land Areas (WLA): (1) the Great Wilderness from Little Loch Broom to Loch Maree but excluding the peninsulas; (2) from Shieldaig23-Loch Maree to Torridon. - Marine Protected Area (MPA): the sea from Rubha Reidh northwards. - UNESCO Biosphere: the whole of Wester Ross (international recognition).

-All this protection has not prevented inappropriate plantations; it has also allowed a recent rash of small run-of-the-river hydro-electric schemes, excellent in principle (and profitable) but each seriously scarring and de-wilding the land, sometimes the best land.
+All this protection has helped to conserve the area, but there have been failures.
+Controversially, a recent spate of small run-of-the-river hydro-electric schemes has been allowed, excellent in principle (and profitable) but each seriously scarring and de-wilding the land, including some of the best land.
 Sadly, planners seem unwilling to place a value on natural beauty and wildness.
 Our district, from Little Loch Broom to Loch Torridon, contains arguably the most spectacular landscapes in Scotland; it needs and deserves to be treated with great care and sensitivity.